 Who performs the hearing screening?

-How is the screening performed?
+How is the hearing screening done?

 Is the hearing screening covered by health insurance plans?